slyder219/AITravelApp/README.md

 ### In the future:

 - Will have mongoDB integrated (it's set up but it isn't actively used yet)
-- Will have a user account management
+- Will have a user account management-- via passport and express-sessions.
 - Will have personality testing to develop ai itineraries